 PRODUCING ARTISTIC DIRECTOR

-Ginger Poole is a proud member of Actor’s Equity.
-She has studied, taught, choreographed, and performed throughout the U.S. She has worked in GA, FL, MS and VA with, Theatre in the Square, The Alliance Theatre, Theatre Gael, Synchronicity Performance Group-GA, Mill Mountain Theatre-VA and SC Children’s Theatre.
-Originally from Atlanta, she has worked with The Atlanta Falcons as their director and choreographer and The Atlanta Opera.
+Ginger Poole is a proud member of Actor’s Equity Association and an Associate member of the Stage Directors and Choreographers Union.
+She has studied, taught, choreographed, and performed throughout the U.S. She has worked in GA, HI, FL, MS, SC and VA with, Theatre in the Square, The Alliance City Series, Theatre Gael, Synchronicity Performance Group-GA, Mill Mountain Theatre-VA and SC Children’s Theatre.
+Originally from Atlanta, she has worked with the N.F.L. and The Atlanta Falcons as their director and choreographer and The Atlanta Opera.
 Prior to coming to Mill Mountain Theatre, she was based out of North Carolina where she has worked with Flat Rock Playhouse, the State Theatre of North Carolina, in over 25 productions.
 She was a part of the Education program at Flat Rock Playhouse for 5 years where she taught for their Apprentice Companies and their Conservatory Program in Acting, Dance, and Musical Theatre.
 Ginger has taught at The University of Southern Mississippi, Western Carolina University, William Carey College, Mississippi University for Women, and currently teaches at Hollins University.
+With Ginger’s strong background in dance she finds herself not only acting and dancing on stage, but also directing the choreography and classroom skills for her students.
 Ginger holds her M.F.A. in Acting Performance from the University of Southern Mississippi and continues to teach acting and dance.
 She has worked with students that range in age from kindergarten through professionals.
 Ginger has worked in commercials, voice-overs, film, stage, and the classroom, and was profiled in the book FIRESTARTERS as “the actor”.
-Ginger serves on the following Boards; Virginia Theatre Association, Junior League of Roanoke Valley, Burton Center of Performing Arts and is also on the Virginia Commission of the Arts Review Panel.
-She is very proud to be a member of the Mill Mountain Theatre team and looks forward to its continued growth, success, and artistic influence in the region.
+Ginger serves on the following Board of Directors: South Eastern Theatre Conference (SETC Pro-Division Co-chair and Finance Committee), Junior League of the Roanoke Valley (Current President Elect), Burton Performing Arts Advisory Board, The Roanoke City Public Schools Education Foundation, and she has served on the Review Panel for the Virginia Commission for the Arts.
+She was the recipient of the DePaul’s Women of Achievement Award in the Arts in 2013 and was recently named the 2016 Kendig Award recipient for Individual Artist.
+She is very proud to be a member of the Mill Mountain Theatre team and looks forward to its continued growth, success, and artistic influence in the region

 DIRECTOR OF DEVELOPMENT

-John Levin is responsible for building and nurturing relationships for Mill Mountain Theatre that encourage financial support for our community’s professional plays and drama education programs.
+John Levin is responsible for building and nurturing relationships for Mill Mountain Theatre that encourage financial support for the community’s professional plays and drama education programs.
 He manages annual giving, corporate underwriting and major gifts for special needs and opportunities.
-His 15 years of experience in management of area non-profits includes working previously for MMT and for the YMCA of Roanoke Valley and Jefferson Center Foundation.
-Before then his newspaper reporting and editing career brought him to Roanoke to serve as business editor of The Roanoke Times.
+His 15 years of experience in management of area nonprofits includes working for the YMCA of Roanoke Valley and the Jefferson Center Foundation.
+Prior to his nonprofit work, he began his career as a newspaper reporter and served as business editor of The Roanoke Times.

 John’s personal and professional passion for the arts is based on recognition of the cultural value that arts organizations provide for their communities.
 John’s involvement also includes work as art critic for newspapers, organizer of an annual exhibition for secondary school student art and grants panel review for the Virginia Commission for the Arts.

-Karen Gierchak hails from Western Pennsylvania where she attended both Kent State University and Youngstown State University.
-Prior to making Roanoke and Mill Mountain Theatre her home, Karen worked for many different theatre’s throughout the country including Youngstown Playhouse, West Virginia Public Theatre, and First Tech productions to name just a few.
-Karen has a long career associated with Mill Mountain Theatre.
-Her body of work includes over 65 productions on the Mill Mountain Theatre stages.
-Her favorites include, but are not limited to Big River, Into The Woods, and 42nd Street just to name a few.
-Karen is excited to once again be part of the Mill Mountain Theatre family.
+Karen is a native of western Pennsylvania, where she attended both Kent State University and Youngstown State University.
+Prior to joining Mill Mountain Theatre, Karen worked for many different theatres throughout the country, including Youngstown Playhouse and West Virginia Public Theatre.
+Karen has a long career with Mill Mountain Theatre that includes more than 65 productions on the Mill Mountain Theatre stages.

 DIRECTOR OF EDUCATION